(PURMS) Pharmacy Urgent Repeat Medication Supply Service – Hull

 Patients must be registered with a Hull or East Riding GP.

-This agreement is for the period 1st April 2017 to 31st March 2018 between the hours of 6 pm and 8 am Monday to Friday, Weekends and Bank Holidays.
+Service Period: Between the hours of 6 pm and 8 am Monday to Friday, Weekends and Bank Holidays.

 The service can then be accessed via PharmOutomes under NHS England – Urgent Repeat Medicines.